castacks/firevision_sim/docs/getting_started.rst

 - When you run the FIReVision executable, the wildfire environment will start out in AirSim mode with the drone on the ground stationary.

 - For more ease while running the project, press F11 to exit fullscreen mode.
-More robust navigation features will come in later versions.
+Note: More navigation features will come in later versions.

-- Although not required to continue, if you would like to download additional binaries to try AirSim, follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.

 Setup
 -----